dzhang314/MultiFloats.jl/README.md

 **MultiFloats.jl** is a Julia package for extended-precision arithmetic using 100 – 400 bits (≈30 – 120 digits).
 In this range, it is the fastest extended-precision library that I am aware of.
 At 100-bit precision, **MultiFloats.jl** is roughly **40x faster than [`BigFloat`](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic)** and **2x faster than [DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl)**.

-**MultiFloats.jl** achieves this speed by using native, vectorizable **`Float64`** operations and immutable data structures that do not dynamically allocate memory.
-In many cases, **`MultiFloat`** arithmetic can be performed entirely in CPU registers, eliminating memory access altogether.
-In contrast, **[`BigFloat`](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic)** allocates memory with every single arithmetic operation, requiring frequent pauses for garbage collection.
+**MultiFloats.jl** achieves speed by using native, vectorizable `Float64` operations and immutable data structures that do not dynamically allocate memory.
+In many cases, `MultiFloat` arithmetic can be performed entirely in CPU registers, eliminating memory access altogether.
+In contrast, [`BigFloat`](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic) allocates memory with every single arithmetic operation, requiring frequent pauses for garbage collection.

 **MultiFloats.jl** currently provides basic arithmetic operations (`+`, `-`, `*`, `/`, `sqrt`), comparison operators (`==`, `!=`, `<`, `>`, `<=`, `>=`), and floating-point introspection methods (`isfinite`, `eps`, `minfloat`, etc.).
 Work on trigonometric functions, exponentials, and logarithms is currently in progress.